7. Settings Page¶

 This button will take you to the FAQ page on our support website.

-This button will take you to our support system where you can start a discussion with us.
+This button will take you to our YouTube page where you can access short tutorial videos covering various features and functions in OzRunways.

 Click here to automatically compose a new email to email@example.com The email will be pre-filled with information such as your OzRunways User ID and which version of OzRunways and iOS/iPadOS you are running.
 Please note that this requires that you have a mail account setup in the Apple default ‘Mail’ app.